EvaJiang-Fleur/optofab.github.io/risk-assessment.md

 ### Approaches to mitigate risks:

-- Poor productivity (Possible to improbable): task tracking procedure
+- Poor productivity (Possible to improbable): task tracking procedure，this semester we change the mode of meeting:last semester all the team members meet with clients,while this semester only one team member meet with the clients,then others can focus on developing the website and database
 - Lack of ownership (Improbable to impossible): signed the IP contract
 - Low stakeholder engagement (Probable to improbable): active communication, set agendas before meetings so everyone can be more prepared, lucky to have nice stakeholders
 - Inadequate risk assessment (Probable to improbable): research and open for advice